NoahBurkholder/wiki-noah/docs/code.md

 ```
 I love it.

+Now, you can basically forget about needing to make a reference to your manager object constantly.
+Instead, without making a reference, you can just type `GameManager.instance.aNonStaticVariable`.
+This instance reference is static, but specific to a single instanced version of your manager.
+This means your variables/members inside the class can be used like any other, from any other place, with no issue.

 ## Coroutines

 Okay hotshot.
-Coroutines are your new best friend.
-They are the polite cousin of the Update loops bundled with Unity.
-They are used in Unity by creating a IEnumerator method.
+You like loops?
+Well, coroutines are about to be your new best friend.
+They are the polite cousin of the `Update` loops bundled with Unity.
+They are used in Unity by creating a method returning the IEnumerator class.

-Coroutines can patiently wait durations of time, and will function asynchronously - kinda like a pseudo thread - so that if they get held up, the rest of your code will continue to fly by.
+Coroutines can patiently wait durations of time, and will function asynchronously - kinda like a [pseudo thread](#threading) - so that if they get held up, the rest of your code will continue to fly by.
 They are perfect for sequencing events in cutscenes, or doing large tasks over a dilute period of time.

 You can make a custom loop which only updates every 20 seconds if you wanted to, or simply mimic the Update loop without hurting the buttery smoothness of your Camera transforms thanks to asynchronicity! :100: